Case Study: Enhancing Strobbo's Agile Journey with Org Topologies

 We set forth these goals for ourselves:

 Looking at these goals through the lens of Org Topologies, we aimed to enhance the team's technical skills, moving their position to the right on the map.
 Simultaneously, making the teams less dependent on the product owner required them to move up on the map.
-Speaking in terms of archetypes we knew that we wanted to move to B2 with our teams and focus on achieving business agility.
+Speaking in terms of mandates, we knew that we wanted to expand beyond a capability focus toward a partial solution focus with our teams, and focus on achieving business agility.

-But as we saw in the previous section our teams were still struggling to fully adopt the A2 archetype.
-Our Lean Improvement Kata resulted in a bunch of positive improvements which really helped elevate the teams to an A2 and further.
+But as we saw in the previous section our teams were still struggling to fully adopt the intended position on the map.
+Our Lean Improvement Kata resulted in a bunch of positive improvements, which really helped elevate the teams to more stable cross-functional, capability-focused behavior and further.
 With the coaching we received, step by step we were able to make progress.
-Many of these are also proposed as Elevating Structures within Org Topologies.
+Many of these are also proposed as Elevating Katas™ within Org Topologies.

 Sprint Goals and Transparency: